 I pride myself on cultivating relationships based on open, caring, and honest communication with every client, student, and parent.
 I apply a non-judgmental approach to each student and family situation.
 All my sessions and programs are custom and age appropriate.
 When coaching students, I also strive to bring fun to each session because kids learn and create new habits best when they’re enjoying what they’re doing.

-I started my career as an educator working with deaf and hard-of-hearing students and I still act as an educational consultant for the Public School Partnerships Program at the Learning Center for the Deaf program in local public schools.
-This experience directly informs how I approach my work.
-I am in the schools and understand what is required of kids today.
+I started my career as an educator working with deaf and hard-of-hearing students and I recently retired from my job as an educational consultant for the Public School Partnerships Program at the Learning Center for the Deaf program.
+This experience directly informed how I approach my work.
+From being in the schools, I understand what is required of kids today.
 I know the unique challenges students with ADD/ADHD face and have developed a strengths-based approach as my experience shows that produces the best results.

 I spent over five years working as a Professional Organizer, but found that by using a coaching approach, clients were able to achieve greater long-term success, so I went through Denslow Brown’s Coach Approach for Organizers program and was certified by the Institute of Applied Coaching.
 But I found I wanted to make a greater impact and I missed working with students.
 I found my sweet spot when I decided to combine my educational and organizational backgrounds with my coaching to focus on helping adults, students, and parents thrive with ADHD.